Introduction to GST

 - At present, five particular products are not under the scope of GST.
 GST to be applicable on the same from a date notified by GST Council.

-- GST has replaced old system of Taxation in India by subsuming various state and center level taxes.
-Thereby to be called as “One Nation One Tax”
+- GST has replaced the old system of Taxation in India by subsuming various state and center level taxes.
+Thereby be called “One Nation One Tax”

-- GST is collected simultaneously by the Center and state in the Form of CGST, SGST, UTGST and IGST so that there is seamless flow of Input tax credit unlike the old tax regime where Center and State charge different taxes.
+- GST is collected simultaneously by the Center and state in the form of CGST, SGST, UTGST, and IGST so that there is the seamless flow of Input tax credit, unlike the old tax regime where the Center and State charge different taxes.